telerik/xaml-docs/controls/radimageeditor/getting-started.md

 ## Adding RadImageEditor to the Project

-The next few code examples will demonstrate how a __RadImageEditor__ can be defined in xaml, a sample picture can be loaded and a command can be executed on that picture. __Example 1__ showcases a __RadImageEditor__ and a Button defined in xaml.
+The next few code examples will demonstrate how to add a __RadImageEditor__ in XAML, load a sample picture and execute a command on that picture. __Example 1__ showcases a __RadImageEditor__ and a Button defined in XAML.

 #### __[XAML] Example 1: Defining a RadImageEditor in xaml__